Smartling/ios-i18n/README.md

 #### Fallback

 At runtime, SLPluralizedString tries to retrieve localized string according to selected plural form, given number value.
-If not found, it mimicks NSLocalizedString – and falls back to developer specified language, trying to find that same plural form.
+If not found, it mimicks NSLocalizedString – and falls back to developer specified language.

-For example, if KEY_few not found in Russian resource table, it will search for KEY_few in English resource table.

 For more details on this mechanism, see [Support for Internationalization] [applei18n]

 ### Extended .strings format